- 2 eggs

 - 300ml apple juice

-- A pinch of spice (fresh ginger and ground cinnamon is nice!)
+- A pinch of spice, like fresh ginger or ground cinnamon

-- 1 tbsp olive oil, plus extra for cooking
+- 1 tbsp olive oil, plus extra for frying

 - 1 apple, coarsely grated